How is staramaki produced?

 What should I do with staramaki after use?

 As part of a plant, staramaki is rich in nitrogen and other nutrients.
 It is a natural material that will decompose completely, under natural conditions.
-After use it can be buried so as to return its nutrients to the soil (eg. discard the used straws in a compost pile or over a garden area to decompose)
+After use brake it into small pieces and bury it so as to return its nutrients to the soil (eg. discard the used straws in a compost pile or in a garden to decompose)